 So I committed to adding something else to my mind: a PLAY ritual.

-Play is as important to our minds as resting our minds is.
+Play is as essential to our minds as resting our minds is.

 – flailing my arms wildly for no reason,